kijouneli/EAR-MP2026/README.md

   - Report and
   -	Presentation video (10 min.)

-## Workshop and Rewards
+## Workshop and Awards
 -  At the end of the project, in-person workshop is scheduled in Korea or in Japan.
 The members of selected teams are to be invited to the workshop and the awards will be given to one winner and two runner-up teams at the workshop.
--  The students of the selected proposals will be also invited to the EAR-MP workshop
+-  The students of the selected proposals will be also invited to the EAR-MP workshop as award of the program.

 ## Application
 - Any graduate student from the data science departments of the participant universities may apply to EAR-MP 2026.